 - by telephone, video conferencing or collaboration software

-- networking (e.g. at law fairs, client events and/or other meetings or events either hosted or attended by us)
+- networking (e.g. at law fairs, client events and/or other meetings or events both in person or virtual either hosted or attended by us)

 - through the extranet or other document storage, management or review sites or platforms that we make available in the context of the services we provide